jackdewinter/pymarkdown/newdocs/src/index.md

 As mentioned above, we strive to keep the project's Markdown parser compliant with both the [GitHub Flavored Markdown](https://github.github.com/gfm/) specification and the [CommonMark](https://spec.commonmark.org/) specification.
-Utilizing that foundation, the rule engine does not have to guess how a Markdown parser may handle a given situation.
-Instead, PyMarkdown's own compliant parser feeds the rule engine with information on how it handled the document.
+Utilizing that foundation, the Rule Engine does not have to guess how a Markdown parser may handle a given situation.
+Instead, PyMarkdown's own compliant parser feeds the Rule Engine with information on how it handled the document.
 From experience, we find that this approach produces more accurate results than trying to use text-based patterns and regular expressions to guess how a Markdown parser may parse Markdown text.

 ### Flexible

-Before any rules are applied to a Markdown document, the document is first parsed by the project's Markdown parser into a stream of internal tokens (small, structured pieces of the document, such as headings, paragraphs, or links) that represent the structure and content of the document.
-Each rule can then decide whether to take advantage of that stream of tokens or to use a simple line-by-line pattern matching algorithm.
-That choice is made on a per-rule basis, using whichever method is the clearest and most efficient for each rule.

-In addition to the internals of the project being flexible, the ways you can invoke the project to scan Markdown documents are also flexible.
-The PyMarkdown linter can be executed from a script on the command line, from within another Python program using our simple API to integrate PyMarkdown into your own tooling, or using the popular Git Pre-Commit hooks.
+You can run PyMarkdown in several ways, depending on your workflow.
+It supports direct command‑line use, integration into your own Python tools, and Git Pre‑Commit hooks that run automatically before each commit.

+Behind the scenes, PyMarkdown's rules can either work with a structured view of your document or use simpler line‑by‑line checks.
+For more details about how this works, see the [User Guide](./user-guide.md#nomenclature) sections on the parser and Rule Engine.

 ### Thoroughly Tested

-The project currently has over 8000 scenario tests (tests that run PyMarkdown against realistic Markdown documents), covering 100 percent of the code base.
-We encourage our user base to discuss the benefits of scenario testing, code coverage (how much of the code is exercised by tests), and other metrics (quantitative measures of code and test quality).
-Together, these metrics provide our team with the confidence to know we have a solidly tested project that behaves predictably when analyzing Markdown documents, even as the codebase evolves.
-As a result, you can rely on consistent behavior over time and across different nvironments.
+We track how thoroughly PyMarkdown is tested and use that information to guide our development.
+By regularly running tests on real Markdown documents and monitoring how much of the code they exercise, we can detect problems early and avoid surprising changes in behavior.

+As a result, PyMarkdown remains a reliable tool for checking your Markdown documents, even as the project continues to evolve.

 ### Extensible

-While the core parts of the Markdown parser are coded within the core of the project itself, enhancements to that parser are provided using carefully orchestrated [extensions](./advanced_extensions.md) (optional add-ons that change or extend how the parser behaves).
-These extensions allow optional behavior to be included by configuration while keeping the project compliant with the two core specifications.
-This flexibility allows the base parser to remain compliant with its specifications while still adapting to the needs of its users by enabling additional, opt-in behavior.
-If a user does not require the flexibility offered by an extension, that extension is simply left disabled.
-In that case, the parser continues to follow the default specification-compliant behavior that matches GitHub Flavored Markdown and CommonMark, which is what most users encounter on popular platforms such as GitHub and many documentation sites.

-For the rule engine (the part of PyMarkdown that runs all the linting rules) itself, each rule in the ever-expanding set of [rules](./advanced_plugins.md) is implemented as a plugin (a small, self-contained component that adds a specific rule).
-Because all rules are implemented as plugins, support for adding, enabling, and disabling plugins has been present since the start of the project.
-The core set of rules are our own implementations of the `MD*` rules provided in the npm [markdownlint](https://github.com/DavidAnson/markdownlint) project.
-As a result, users familiar with "markdownlint" will recognize many of the rule names and behaviors.
-This makes it easier to transition between existing Markdown linting setups and PyMarkdown, especially if you are already using the Node-based markdownlint in your projects and want to move to a Python-based tool.
+PyMarkdown lets you turn optional features on and off as needed.
+Parser extensions allow you to enable extra Markdown behaviors (such as tables or front matter) while still staying compatible with the core Markdown specifications.

+Rules are also extensible.
+Each rule is contained with a Rule Plugin that can be enabled, disabled, or replaced.
+The built‑in set includes Python versions of many `MD*` rules from the npm [markdownlint](https://github.com/DavidAnson/markdownlint) project, which makes it easier to switch to PyMarkdown if you already use markdownlint today.

 ## What to Do Next?